mute/em-rsvp-resolver/README.md

 # RSVPResolver

-This is a drop in replacement for Ember.Route that allows controllers that sets Ember.RSVP properties on the controller, similar to Anguarjs resolves.
+This is a drop in extension for Ember.Route that will pull properties from RSVP requests onto directly onto the controller, similar to Anguarjs resolves.